xyproto/simplehstore/README.md

 * Deals mainly with strings.
 * Uses the [pq](https://github.com/lib/pq) package.
 * Modeled after [simpleredis](https://github.com/xyproto/simpleredis).
+* Uses the HSTORE for the KeyValue and HashMap types.
+* Uses regular SQL for the List and Set types.
-* The hash maps behaves like hash maps, but are not backed by actual hashmaps, unlike with [simpleredis](https://github.com/xyproto/simpleredis).
-This is for keeping compatibility with simpleredis.
-If performance when scaling up is a concern, simpleredis backed by [redis](https://redis.io) might be a better choice.
+* If performance is a concern, simpleredis backed by [redis](https://redis.io) might be a better choice.

 Sample usage
 ------------